DENT 1005AHO - Dental Science and Practice I Part 1

 Online LearningCommunications about the course will be via the Announcements section on MyUni and/or by email.

-Additional course-related material, such as a detailed class meeting and tutorial schedule, assessment schedules will be available through MyUni.
+Additional course-related material, such as a detailed schedule of class meeting and other classes, and assessment is available through MyUni.

 Learning & Teaching Activities

 Learning & Teaching ModesA variety of learning modes will be used in this course including:

 • Dentally-related situations/experiences focussing particularly on the stated stream objectives (Integrated Learning Activities - ILAs)

 • Simulation Clinic

 • Library research/ literature searches.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.To enable successful completion of the course, students need to allocate an appropriate time commitment to their study.
 In addition to the formal contact time [eg, class meetings, tutorials, practicals, ILA] students need to allocate non-contact time to their studies.
 Non-contact time is required for a range of activities which may include, but are not limited to, assessment tasks, reading, researching, note-taking, revision, writing, informal discussions with other students, ILA group discussions and consultation with staff.

 While the relative proportion of contact and non-contact time may vary between courses.
 As a guide to achieve a satisfactory level of performance, however, a full-time student would expect to spend, on average, a total of 48 hrs/wk on their studies during learning periods.
 This includes contact and non-contact hours (see below).